Safeguarding and Child Protection Policy

 Guidepost is committed to safeguarding and promoting the welfare of all students.
 All students have the right to be protected from all types of harm and abuse.

-At Guidepost, we recognize the importance of providing an ethos and environment within School school that will help students to be safe and feel safe.
-We believe that all students have a right to be heard and to have their wishes and feelings taken into account and have equal rights to protection.
+At Guidepost, we recognize the importance of fostering an ethos and environment within the school that help students be safe and feel safe.
+We believe that all students have the right to be heard, to have their wishes and feelings taken into account, and to be afforded equal protection.

 Definition of Safeguarding